Engineering blog

 Whether you are constructing a new home or renovating an older one, knowing which architectural styles you prefer can help you create a successful plan.

-Cities and suburbs across the US contain various styles of architecture.
-Many older homes still have a charming character that is particular to a style.
+Cities and suburbs across the US contain various architectural styles.
+Many older homes still have charming characters particular to their styles.

-Perhaps you want to know what makes those homes so appealing so you can incorporate it into your modern house.
-Perhaps you just want to avoid coming across as old fashioned.
+Perhaps you want to know what makes those homes appealing so you can incorporate it into your modern house, or perhaps you just want to avoid coming across as old-fashioned.

 Whatever your reasons, knowing the various housing styles of America will help you get the house that you want.